The Book of Galatians:

 Conflict of the 2 Torahs

 This commentary on the Book of Galatians will explore the life background and training of Sha'ul to show that his religion as a Pharisee was in stark contrast with the walk of faithfulness to the written Instructions of Scripture which Yahuwah has given.
-We will endeavor to suggest the proper interpretation of Galatians from a 1st century Hebraic mindset and context to show that Sha'ul does not at any point contradict the teaching of the Tanach, and particularly the Instructions in the books of Mosheh.
+We will endeavor to show that the proper interpretation of Galatians from a 1st century Hebraic mindset and context will turn out to show that Sha'ul does not at any point contradict the teaching of the Tanach, and particularly the Instructions in the books of Mosheh.
 At the end of the study, it will be clear that Paul is teaching the Galatians not to be absorbed into the teachings and lifestyles of the Pharisees (which Messiah warned his disciples to beware of!), but to walk and live in obedience to the commands of Elohim as given by Messiah at Mt.
 Sinai.
-(Remember that it was Messiah who was the Rock that accompanied them! - cf. 1 Corinthians 10:1-6).

-(Note: my thanks to Avi ben Mordechai, whose research and understanding and clear explanation of the meaning of the book of Galatians has made possible the following synopsis of Galatians.
+(Note: my thanks to Avi ben Mordechai, whose research and understanding and clear explanation of the meaning of the book of Galatians has made possible the following analysis of Galatians.
 He has cleared up the confusion about Sha'ul's criticism of law, explaining that Sha'ul is actually describing 2 different laws.
-Avi's commentary on Galatians, Galatians: A Torah-Based Commentary in First-Century Hebraic Context, is a brilliant expose of the thinking of the Pharisees and modern day Orthodox Rabbis, and clarifies Sha'ul's defense of the written Torah.
+Avi's commentary on Galatians, Galatians: A Torah-Based Commentary in First-Century Hebraic Context, is a brilliant expose of the thinking of the Pharisees and modern day Orthodox Rabbis, and clarifies Sha'ul's defense of faith in Messiah as expressed by obedience to the written Torah.
 One can purchase this book from Avi's website, www.m7000.com ).

 Outline of the Book of Galatians